 In matches where there are seating rights, teams are encouraged to make their line-ups known to their opponents as soon as possible.
 For the first segment of play each day, the Away team shall give its lineup to the Home team no later than 70 minutes before the start of play.
 The Home team shall give its lineup to the Away team no later than than 65 minutes before the start of play.
-The teams shall inform the Tournament

-Organizer of their lineups, or enter them on the lineup spreadsheet if there is one, no later than than 60 minutes before the start of play.
+The teams shall enter their lineup on the lineup spreadsheet if there is one, no later than than 60 minutes before the start of play.
 For subsequent segments each day, a member of the Away team must inform the Home team of its lineup ten minutes before the start of a segment.
 A member of the Home team must advise the Away team of its line-up five minutes before the start of a segment.